rhode22g/recombinationMCCL/README.md

 `ancestor`

 This function generates a simulated ancestor distribution.
 It takes two parameters: (1) `L` is the length of the sequences to be simulated and (2) `hapmap_data` is a data frame of haplotype SNP data where the columns correspond to the SNP sites and the rows correspond to a haplotype.
+It returns a matrix of the simulated distribution with one column that corresponds to the probability, and the rows ordered by the bitwise value of the sequences.

+`descendent_sample`

+This function generates a simulated sample of descendant sequences.
+It takes five parameters: (1) `L` is the length of the sequences to be simulated, (2) `q` is the recombination probability, (3) `n` is the number of samples to be generated, (4) `seed` is a numerical value used to set the seed for replicability of random results, and (5) `hapmap` is a data frame of haplotype SNP data where the columns correspond to the SNP sites and the rows correspond to a haplotype.
+It returns a matrix of sequences where each row is a descendant and each column is a site on the sequence.

 ## Subfunctions